ComposableFi/composable/book/src/ecosystem/the-composable-team.md

 ## Vim Wickramasinghe | Substrate Lead

 Vim is a seasoned software engineer and a technical lead.
 He has been building financial technology (trading systems, banking, robo advisors etc.) for over 10 years.
-Having had an interest in crypto since the early days, he took the dive into DeFi in 2018 building on Rust/Substrate.
-He is passionate about architecting/scaling decentralized products on distributed systems specially Substrate.
+Having been interested in crypto since the early days, he took the dive into DeFi in 2018, building on Rust/Substrate.
+He is passionate about architecting/scaling decentralized products on distributed systems, specially Substrate.
 His career long mission is financial inclusion and independence for all.
 You can follow him on [LinkedIn](https://www.linkedin.com/in/vimukthicom/) and on [Twitter](https://twitter.com/rustic_cyborg).

 ## Ahmad Wehbi | Head of Growth